luciotato/LiteScript/ast.lite.md

 ------------------------------------------------------------------------
 **optValue** checks if the next token has a "value" that matches one of the arguments provided.
 If so, it returns token.value and advances the stream.
-Otherwise, it returns `nothing`.
+Otherwise, it returns `undefined`

-      method optValue(list)
+      method optValue()

-convert to array if it was a single element

-        if not Array.isArray(list)
-          list = [list]

-        #debug - control
-        if arguments[1]
-          throw new Error("compiler-internals: optValue accepts only one parameter of type Array")

         #debug
         var spaces = me.spacesIndent()